Union Pass Evacuation

 * Traffic control points will be established and staffed by law enforcement to deny entry of unauthorized vehicles and document those who leave the area.
 These control points will also coordinate incoming emergency response vehicles and outgoing evacuees to prevent traffic congestion problems.

 * After the risk of potential for loss of life and property from unstable fire conditions has subsided and the Incident Commander deems it safe to do so, the evacuation level will be reduced to “SET”, and residents will be allowed to return to their homes.
+This could be an extended amount of time with a large fire.

 The best time to prepare yourself and your family in case of an emergency evacuation is before you are called to act.
 These instructions are intended to help you prepare in case you need to evacuate your home due to a wildfire.
 The more prepared you are, the more effectively firefighters can protect you and your home if a wildland fire threatens your neighborhood.